Rishabhsp98/Amazon-price-tracker/README.md

 # Amazon-price-tracker
-This is python web scarapping tracker which notifies the user when the prices of the particular product they have chosen fall down! prequisites are: pip install requests pip install pyinit
+This is python web scraping tracker which notifies the user when the prices of the particular product they have chosen fall down! prequisites are: pip install requests pip install pyinit